 If there are no other business names that are similar to your business name then you will want to do some social media searches to check if it is available to use or if anyone else is using it.
 I recommend searching Facebook, Instagram, Linkedin and Twitter.
 Those are the four biggest social media sites to really worry about right now.

 Sometimes you will find that your desired name has been taken.
-This means you either settle for adding a prefix or suffix to your social handle like or pick a different name for your business.
+This means you either settle for adding a prefix or suffix to your social handle link or pick a different name for your business.

 There is also the possibility that you will be able to buy the domain from the person that owns it but be prepared to pay big money depending on the perceived value of it.
 I recommend you do not entertain the idea of buying a social handle.
 Unless you have huge supplies of money, that money could be put to much better use in your business in the very near future.